 That evening we headed to the Hole in the Rock Rd to get as close to Spooky Gulch as we could.
-Early in the morning we heard what seemed like a huge pack of coyotes that started singing, all in different notes.
-I loved it.
+Early in the morning, we heard what seemed like a huge pack of coyotes that started singing, all in different notes.

-At this point we were running behind schedule and had to make the decision to skip Arches National Park.
+After the adventure through the slot canyons, we were running behind schedule and had to make the decision to skip Arches National Park.
 Arches is a beautiful park.
 My suggestion is to go around sunset to get great photos of the arches.
-For this group however, it will be a great excuse to come back to Utah sometime in the next few years.
+For this group, however, it will be a great excuse to come back to Utah sometime in the next few years.

 This was a long day for us and we got started looking for a BLM site a little too late.
 It is best to start early as side roads that lead to camping spots are difficult to find – especially in an RV that does not stop quickly or U-turn well.
 A couple of times we stopped to check out a possible spot.
 It was already dark.
 At one of the stops, Trin ran across the road to look at a turnoff and we saw him jump up and away from something that was on the road.
 When he came back, he said he almost stepped on a snake.
 He laughed nervously.
 He hates snakes!
 Later he told me it was probably just a stick.

 We ended up stopping at a BLM office to cook dinner but were not comfortable staying the night in this lot in the middle of town.